jamiees2/dnsproxy/README.md

 Project Based on https://github.com/jamiees2/dnsproxy

-Added sniproxy and domain list route specific Domains to the proxy.
+Added sniproxy and domain list to route specific Domains to the proxy.

+Unblock:
+Zattoo
+Wilmaa
+Teleboy
+Blue TV (Swisscom)
+....and many more.

 Prerequisites:
 - A VPS based in the country you want, preferrably running Ubuntu 20.04.
 A 128MB server is enough.